suggap

 Plot

-A ship, whose crew has abandoned it and the passengers they were carrying: a Swiss family from Bern—Father, Mother, and their three sons.
-They were relocating to a colony in New Guinea to escape the Napoleonic Wars when their ship was attacked by pirates and fled into a storm.
-The ship eventually grounds on rocks off an uninhabited island.
+A ship carrying a Swiss family from Bern—Father, Mother, and their three sons, who are relocating to a colony in New Guinea to escape the Napoleonic Wars—is attacked by pirates.
+Abandoned by the crew, the ship eventually grounds on rocks off an uninhabited island.
 The family makes their way ashore along with the captain's two Great Danes.
 Father, eldest son Fritz, and middle son Ernst salvage supplies and livestock from the shipwreck.
-The pirates locate the ship, but Father scares them off by putting up a quarantine flag, signaling disease aboard.
+The pirates locate the ship, but Father scares them off by putting up a quarantine flag, signaling Bubonic plague aboard.